PocketRelay/Website/docs/server/manual-building.md

 ## 4) Server Binary

-Once the server building finishes you can now find the server executable which will be located in the following folder
+Once the server building finishes, you can find the server executable in the following folder:

 ```
 target/release
 ```

 :::note
-If you are on Windows the file will be named pocket-relay.exe and if you are on Linux it will be named pocket-relay
+If you are on Windows, the file will be named `pocket-relay.exe`, and if you are on Linux, it will be named `pocket-relay`.
 :::

 Now you can use that binary the same way as the pre-built binaries.
-Refer back to the [Executable](executable.mdx) guide for what to do next
+Refer back to the [Executable](executable.mdx) guide for what to do next.